Jacob-C-Smith/dict/README.md

  $ cmake .
  $ make
  ```
-  This will build the example program, and dynamic / shared libraries
+  This will build the example program, the tester program, and dynamic / shared libraries

   To build dict for Windows machines, open the base directory in Visual Studio, and build your desired target(s)
  ## Example